Accidents & Injuries

 Do not accept rent money from the

-guest.
+tenant!
 The police are less likely to remove him when it appears he's a

 tenant.
 Also, when you accept rent from a guest, such may convert him into